-- The Transmission Owner will report emerging transmission system issues to affected Aggregators as soon as practicable. - o Transmission system issues may require full or partial derates of one or more individual DERs. - If a DER or Aggregation creates or exacerbates Transmission System issues, the TO shall must direct the DER and/or Aggregator to curtail or disconnect any individual DER, when necessary, to preserve reliability and safety request an Out of Merit (OOM) for the Aggregation in the NYISO's GOCP - the TO should follow the procedures outlined in the Transmission & Dispatch Operations Manual Section 6.7.4. - All metering and telemetry must be provided to the Transmission Owner consistent with the NYISO's requirements and the Aggregator must notify the Transmission Owner as soon as practicable when the operating status of one or more of its DERs changes (e.g., that a unit is unavailable, or can return to service).
+- The Transmission Owner will report emerging transmission system issues to affected Aggregators as soon as practicable. - Transmission system issues may require full or partial derates of one or more individual DERs. - If a DER or Aggregation creates or exacerbates Transmission System issues, the TO must request an Out of Merit (OOM) for the Aggregation in the NYISO's GOCP the TO should follow the procedures outlined in the Transmission & Dispatch Operations Manual Section 6.7.4.

-- All curtailments to preserve transmission system safety will be communicated to the Aggregator and NYISO as soon as practical.
+- All metering and telemetry must be provided to the Transmission Owner consistent with the NYISO's requirements and the Aggregator must notify the Transmission Owner as soon as practicable when the operating status of one or more of its DERs changes (e.g., that a unit is unavailable, or can return to service). - All curtailments to preserve transmission system safety will be communicated to the Aggregator and NYISO as soon as practical.
 The Aggregator may then seek Transmission Owner authorization to operate different DERs to meet its NYISO schedule. - The TO shall communicate with the Aggregator during a NYISO-initiated audit of an Aggregation pursuant to the procedures defined in NYISO Technical Bulletin 142: Generator Performance Audits.